By Friday evening I was desperate for a break. I had a busy weekend planned with a yoga class, parkrun and Eastleigh 10k.

 In the evening, I had the final of my series of five swimming lessons.
-I explained to the instructor the problems that I have been having with front crawl – I can’t breathe out enough to be able to breathe in properly and he suddenly had a great idea – instead of doing 3 strokes per breathe, I should try 5 strokes.
-It was a revelation and I was magically able to complete a length without getting out of breath… however, even that couldn’t help me forever.
+I explained to the instructor the problems that I have been having with front crawl.
+I can’t breathe out enough to be able to breathe in properly and he suddenly had a great idea.
+Instead of doing 3 strokes per breath, I should try 5 strokes.
+It was a revelation and I was magically able to complete a length without getting out of breath.
+However, even that couldn’t help me forever.

 I managed to do two lengths non-stop for the first time.
-Then the instructor asked us to do four lengths non-stop, but I knew when I was defeated, so I took a breather after two.
-We then had to do a medley of backstroke, breast stroke and front crawl, which was much easier.
+Then the instructor asked us to do four lengths non-stop.
+I knew when I was defeated, so I took a breather after two.
+We then had to do a medley of backstroke, breaststroke and front crawl, which was much easier.
 Overall, I feel I’ve made loads of progress and am so glad that I signed up for the lessons.
-I’ve already signed up for the next series, but Victoria won’t be doing them as she will be away for several Sundays.
+I’ve already signed up for the next series.
+Victoria won’t be doing them as she will be away for several Sundays.

 Dreaming of my first triathlon

 I’m starting to believe that I can actually complete a triathlon and that I might not finish last.
-I tempted to enter Newbury triathlon, but the swim is in a 75m long lido, so I need to make sure that I can easily complete 3 lengths without a break as I’ll have to do that four times.
-Here’s the information: https://eventdesq.imgstg.com/index.cfm?fuseaction=main&EventDesqID=1222&OrgID=3865
+I tempted to enter Newbury triathlon.
+The swim is in a 75m long lido, so I need to make sure that I can easily complete 3 lengths without a break as I’ll have to do that four times.

 What do you think?
 Would you be tempted to enter?